Controller meets with Lae private sector | Loop PNG

 Mainland Holdings Ltd, Lae International Hotel and students from the PNG University of Technology have taken a stand against the “No jab, no job” policy which has resulted in the forced resignation of ordinary citizens.

-In an effort to address this legal and ethical issue, Prime Minister James Marape directed Pandemic Controller Manning to gather information on the situation.
+In an effort to address this legal and ethical issue, Prime Minister James Marape directed Manning to gather information on the situation.

 At the gathering, employers voiced their concern at keeping their workplaces safe, with some of them taking the hardline stance of terminating Papua New Guineans who refused to get vaccinated.